Students sitting on grass in front of Rotunda

 Curriculum

-Although not always explicit, sustainability intersects with each major at UVA, and we aim to integrate our typical curriculum choices with sustainability-oriented courses.
-Every undergraduate student at UVA should be able to relate their major to sustainability.
+We believe sustainability intersects with every major at UVA and therefore every undergraduate student at UVA should be able to relate their field of study to sustainability.

 Research